How to choose the best area to stay in Lisbon

 Unless you’re visiting on a weekend getaway or in the city for less than a week (in that case, you’ll want to stay as central as possible), your experience will probably be better if you stay in one of the extremes – Belém, to the West, or Oriente, to the East.
 Considering you will probably only spend time at the hotel in the morning for breakfast and at night to sleep, and you don’t mind a little commute time, both areas are well connected to public transportation that will take you directly to or close enough to all must-see spots:

 - Bus 728’s route by the river connects Oriente to Belém (and vice-versa) with strategic stops near Metro stations at Santa Apolónia (Blue Line), Terreiro do Paço (Blue Line), and Cais do Sodré (Green Line), and close to many must-see spots along the way;

 - Despite Belém not having (yet) a Metro line, it’s served by the urban train (Cascais Line), trams, and buses to the city center.
 Plus, the location near the river is a bonus if you enjoy running, biking, or other outdoor activities;

 - Oriente is closer to the airport (10 minutes away) and is served by Metro (Red Line), buses (including the express bus 782 to and from the city center during rush hour on weekdays), and urban and international trains.
 It’s surrounded by shops, restaurants, and the urban park Parque das Nações.

-Long trips: in Lisbon as a digital nomad
+Longer stays: in Lisbon as a digital freelancing nomad

 Lisbon sells well as a destination for digital nomads these days, especially since tech events like the Web Summit made the Portuguese capital its headquarters from 2016 to 2020.